 Either way, you could find yourself exercising your stock options during a trading window.
 If this is the case, then the sooner you execute, the better.
 Don’t procrastinate and end up missing your opportunity.

-Let’s Use Tesla’s Trading Windows as an Example
+Let’s Use Tesla’s Trading Window for Employees as an Example

 The cost of that missed opportunity can be real and massive.
 Unfortunately, we saw that first-hand from a client who made some mistakes before coming to us.

-They worked at Tesla, and in the past, they exercised and sold a combination of stock options to cover the cost of exercising all of their vested ISOs.
+They worked at Tesla, and in the past, they exercised and sold a combination of stock options to cover the cost of exercising all of their vested ISO.

-Our client then held the ISOs, and planned to continue doing so for one year to qualify for long-term capital gains.
-Exercising and holding those ISOs created an alternative minimum tax bill of roughly $100,000.
+Our client then held the ISO, and planned to continue doing so for one year to qualify for long-term capital gains.
+Exercising and holding those ISO created an alternative minimum tax bill of roughly $100,000.

-The ISOs were exercised on March 15, 2017 toward the very end of that trading window.
-This year, the trading window following the Q4 earnings call ended on March 16.
+The ISO were exercised on March 15 toward the very end of a trading window.
+The next year, the trading window following the Q4 earnings call ended on March 16.
 The ISO shares needed to be sold on March 16 to qualify for long-term capital gains…

 …but unfortunately, March 16th turned out to be a very busy day at work for this employee.
 By the time our client logged in to sell the shares, the market was closed.
 The trading window closed along with it and they couldn’t sell their shares.

 To add insult to injury, between that day and the next trading window, the company’s shares declined 11%.
-And in the meantime, all $100,000 of their AMT bill came due on tax day this April.
+And in the meantime, all $100,000 of their AMT bill came due on tax day, April 15.

-What You Need to Think About When Planning Around Trading Windows
+Think About This When Planning Around Your Trading Window

 It’s not just opportunities you risk missing by failing to put a strategy and plan in to place, and then ensuring you can act on that plan.
-You put yourself at risk of incurring serious costs by missing your trading window, even by a single day.
+You put yourself at risk of incurring serious costs by missing your trading window for employees, even by a single day.

 If you’re considered an insider and have to deal with trading windows, exercise early in your windows.
 Doing this will give you the time to take all the actions you need to make for your strategy.